ucfopen/Materia-Docs/_developers/creator-core.md

 ## Materia.CreatorCore.getMediaUrl

-Convert a materia asset id into a url.
+Convert a Materia asset id into a url.

 | Arguments | Required | Description
 |-